-So you’re in the market to buy a home?
+So you’re in the home buying market.
 Congratulations!
 You’re probably already overwhelmed by decisions: Colonial or ranch style?
 Stucco or stone?
 One or two story?
 Carpet or parquet flooring?

 And that’s not even including one of the most important factors in any new home purchase: location, location, location.

 It might not be everything, but it’s almost everything.
 It will determine your commute, impact your social life, shape your children’s education and affect a host of other aspects in your life.

 Depending on your city, you probably have your own dream neighborhoods and avoidable boroughs.
 But in case you don’t—or if you want a bit more guidance as you do research—the folks at ABODO put together a handy checklist of things to look for (and avoid) as you examine possible locations for your new house.
 Every day, they help thousands of people find the perfect place—in the perfect spot—for their needs.
 Here is what they recommend considering.

 If you don’t have children and don’t plan on having them, skip to the next item.
 But if you have a family—or think you might have one within the next few years—school districts should be a major component in your neighborhood choices.
 Sites like niche k12 offer testing statistics, user reviews and contact information for hundreds of thousands of public, private and charter schools nationwide.
 In some cases, it might be a good idea to schedule a tour or attend an open house, so you can get an idea of how your child (or potential child) might fit in with the culture and educational philosophy.